Chester Bidwell Darrall: Political career and later life

 Darrall was elected a member of the State Senate of Louisiana in 1868.
-In 1868 Darrall was elected as a Republican Party to the Forty-first Congress and to the three succeeding Congresses (March 4, 1869 – March 4, 1877).
+In 1868 Darrall was elected as a Republican to the Forty-first Congress and to the three succeeding Congresses (March 4, 1869 – March 4, 1877).
 He presented credentials as a member-elect to the Forty-fifth Congress and served in that Congress from March 4, 1877 to February 20, 1878 when he was succeeded by Democrat Joseph H. Acklen, who had successfully contested the election of 1876.
 Darrall moved back to Morgan City and did not seek nomination the next year.
 In 1880, he was elected for the final time to Congress, serving from March 4, 1881 to March 4, 1883 (the 47th Congress).
 He was an unsuccessful candidate for reelection in 1882 to the Forty-eighth Congress, being defeated by fellow Republican William Pitt Kellogg.
 After his service in Congress, Darrall was appointed by President Chester A. Arthur to be Registrar of the United States Land Office in New Orleans from 1883 to 1885.
 He ran one final time, unsuccessfully, for Congress in 1888.
 After that, Darrall moved to Washington, D.C., where he wrote a series of books about combat medicine and surgery.
 He is interred in Glenwood Cemetery in the District of Columbia.